isaacdew/load-data/README.md

 MySQL and MariaDB come equipped with the [LOAD DATA INFILE](https://mariadb.com/kb/en/load-data-infile/) statement which allows for loading large datasets from a CSV or similar file into a table very quickly.
 This package provides an API for constructing and executing a `LOAD DATA INFILE` statement in Laravel.

+# Installation

+Install this package using composer:

+`composer require isaacdew/load-data`

 # Examples

 ## Basic Example